 - Start small

-- Do a day trip, don’t cook (keep it light), stay in a hostel or BnB
+- Do a day trip, don’t cook (eat at the pub) or practice making something at home first (see good bikepacking food for a good read on this), stay in a hostel or BnB

 - Remember to be respectful of those you’re sharing the trail with

 - For longer trips remember this sage advice from Pip Stewart.
 ‘Remember.
 Enjoy it.
 Even this shit bits’.
 Before the trip, she imparted this bit of timeless wisdom to me.
 I didn’t really understand what it meant until nearing the end of the trip but it became seemingly more profound as the months went by.
 Even when its driving rain and you’re p*ss wet through, you’ve forgotten the bag with all the food in at the last camp, and you’ve just encountered the third flat of the day, there is something magical about travelling by bike, even if it’s just for the weekend.
 You aren’t doing it because it’s inherently pleasurable or relaxing.
 You’re doing it to break up the mundane routine of everyday life, to inject some passion and emotion into your too few days here on this beautiful rock.
 'To front only the essential facts of life' as Thoreau said.
 You’re doing it for the stories you can relive with your mates.
 You’re doing it to really experience what it means to live.

 - Read this post to ensure your first aid and bicycle repair is up to scratch.